 BBQ in Newark

 Dinosaur Bar-B-Que, 224 Market Street – For traditional Southern-style barbecue, head over to Dinosaur Bar-B-Que, a well-known chain restaurant conveniently located just steps from the Prudential Center.
-It features a full bar with a wide variety of beers on tap, and tasty combo platters with options like tender ribs, pull-and-peel shrimp, barbecue chicken and pulled pork.
+It features a full bar with a wide variety of beers on tap, and tasty combo platters with options like tender ribs, pull-and-peel shrimp, barbecue chicken, and pulled pork.
 It’s like a little bit of Memphis in Newark!
 For a treat, try the fried green tomatoes, which are a guest favorite.

 McWhorter Barbecue, 104 McWhorter Street - If you're in the mood for some carne, McWhorter Barbecue is the place to visit!
 This cash-only Portuguese barbecue spot has amazing prices on platters that can feed even the biggest appetites.
 From beef ribs to pork chops to chicken, their meats are marinated and grilled on an indoor, charcoal rotisserie that's rotated manually.
 Even the standard rice and fries at this Ironbound eatery are especially delicious.
 Don’t forget the fried bananas!

 Elm St Barbeque II, 103 Elm Street – When looking for authentic Portuguese barbeque in the Ironbound section of Newark, check out Elm St Barbeque.
-Traditional chicken and ribs are the mainstay, but Elm St also does seafood spectacularly!
+Traditional chicken and ribs are the mainstays, but Elm St also does seafood spectacularly!
 Try the grilled salmon platter, which comes with two salmon steaks seasoned and grilled to smoky perfection.
 With great prices and healthy portions, this unassuming eatery will not disappoint.

 Pulaski Barbeque, 384 Walnut Street – When craving a heaping portion of inexpensive but oh-so-good Portuguese barbecue, Pulaski always does the trick.
-Their chicken and ribs combo with yellow rice and salad is wonderfully satisfying, but if you’re feeling something a bit different, we suggest sampling a bit of the culture of Portugal with a dish like picadinho (pork, shrimp and potato in a rich sauce).
+Their chicken and ribs combo with yellow rice and salad is wonderfully satisfying, but if you’re feeling something a bit different, we suggest sampling a bit of the culture of Portugal with a dish like picadinho (pork, shrimp, and potato in a rich sauce).
 Wash it all down with a Brazilian Guarana soda to complete the experience!

-Picnic Barbeque and Grill, 233 Ferry Street – Established in 1975 as a Portuguese coffee shop, Picnic first started serving open pit barbeque in 1982.
-Having perfected traditionally-prepared chicken and ribs over the years, Picnic is also known for its amazing shrimp with garlic sauce and savory picadinho.
-Each platter comes with a large helping of carbs like rice or hand cut french fries … yum!
+Picnic Barbeque and Grill, 233 Ferry Street – Established in 1975 as a Portuguese coffee shop, Picnic first started serving open-pit barbeque in 1982.
+Having perfected traditionally prepared chicken and ribs over the years, Picnic is also known for its amazing shrimp with garlic sauce and savory picadinho.
+Each platter comes with a large helping of carbs like rice or hand-cut french fries … yum!
 On most weekends, Picnic serves specialty barbecued suckling pig and welcomes Fado singers as entertainment.

 North Newark Barbeque, 344 Bloomfield Avenue – Why yes, you can get great Portuguese barbecue outside of the Ironbound!
-Right on Bloomfield Avenue in North Newark sits North Newark Barbeque, a churrasqueira that will serve up a huge pan of delicious barbeque (chicken, ribs, or a combo of both) with rice, vegetables and fries.
+Right on Bloomfield Avenue in North Newark sits North Newark Barbeque, a churrasqueira that will serve up a huge pan of delicious barbeque (chicken, ribs, or a combo of both) with rice, vegetables, and fries.
 Known for its friendly service, this awesome eatery also serves up authentic and flavorful Portuguese dishes like dobrada (tripe and beans).